All Episodes

 I'm going to tell you everything that Donald Trump will go through.

-We expect now that this will take place on Tuesday at 215.
+We expect now that this will take place on Tuesday at 2.15.

-It's probably each individual payment, is my guess is how that's going to play out.
+It's probably each individual payment is my guess, is how that's going to play out.

-Uh maybe a surprise or two.
+Maybe a surprise or two.

 I don't know.

-Uh, but we do know what it is rooted in.
+But we do know what it is rooted in.

 And we do know that we don't have equal justice under the law.

-The DOJ could have, they did not.
+The DOJ could have.

-The FEC could have, they did not.
+The FEC could have.

-Uh, and even Bragg himself, he wanted no part of it in the beginning.
+And even Bragg himself, he wanted no part of it in the beginning.

-Then this guy writes a book and leaves the office and says that they're they're protecting Donald Trump.
+Then this guy writes a book and leaves the office and says that they're protecting Donald Trump.

 This was called the zombie case by this guy.